thangchung/awesome-dotnet-core/README.md

 * [UnitConversion](https://github.com/Stratajet/UnitConversion) - Expansible Unit Conversion Library for .NET Core and .NET Framework.
 * [AutoDiff](https://github.com/alexshtf/autodiff) - A library that provides fast, accurate and automatic differentiation (computes derivative / gradient) of mathematical functions.
 * [MathParser.org-mXparser](https://github.com/mariuszgromada/MathParser.org-mXparser) - A Multiplatform Library That Can Do Almost Any
 Mathematical Calculations.
-Can also do mathical scripting.
+Can also do mathematical scripting.

 ### Media
 * [MetadataExtractor](https://github.com/drewnoakes/metadata-extractor-dotnet) - Extracts metadata from media (images, video, audio) with a simple to use API.